IngrojShrestha/TIL/README.md

 ```

-List all ussers in the group 'group_name'
+List all users in the group 'group_name'
 ```
 getent group <group_name>
 ```